 - They have moved and didn’t notify you.
 (Or maybe they’re ill or have passed and their family didn’t know to notify you.)

-These are all things you, the dealer, can use as an opportunity.
+These are all things the Dealer, can use as an opportunity.

 If it’s due to malfunctions/false alarms, it’s a great chance for you to reach out and help them fix the issue via trouble shooting, a service call, or maybe even an equipment upgrade.
-Either way, that could mean peace of mind for both of you and additional revenues, too.
+Either way, that could mean peace of mind for both of you.

 If it’s their motion sensors or their lack of understanding on how to properly set their alarms, a little education will win you and your technicians loyalty.

-No matter how you look at it, System Inactivity alerts are great early warnings that something is going on with your customer that could use some follow up for you.
-This is such a better way of checking in with your customer pre-emptively rather than finding out after a break in that their alarm hasn’t been working or that they don’t know how to use it.
-It builds good relationships and saves you from an unnecessary blame game.
+No matter how you look at it, System Inactivity alerts are great early warnings that something is going on with your customer that could use some follow up.
+This is such a better way of checking in with your customer pre-emptively rather than finding out after an emergency that their alarm hasn’t been working or that they don’t know how to use it.